losamtz/axis-acap-tip-workshop/2-libraries-part-two/event/readme.md

 # Events

-The event system make use of event bus via gdbus where applications using axevent library, produce or consumes events.
+The axevent library provides an interface to the event system found in Axis devices.

+The purpose of the AXEvents library is to provide applications with a mechanism for sending and receiving events.
+There are two different roles an application can assume when interacting with the event system.

 **Event Producer**
 A process (e.g., com.axis.Event) **emits/sends** a signal on the D-Bus system bus.
 Example: Motion detection, port input change, analytics events.

-**D-Bus Bus (system)**
-The dbus-daemon handles message routing between clients.

 **Event Consumer**
 Your application connects to the system bus (via gdbus in GLib), **subscribes** to a bus name, object path, and interface, and receives events in a callback.

+Note: D-Bus Bus (system)
+The dbus-daemon handles message routing between clients.

 ```